 2. Shared Resources

 Regular servers work alone.
 Each server is a single, separate computer that internet users access online.
-This can create problems if there’s a sharp spike in demand, or if the server breaks down.
+This can create problems if there’s a sharp spike in demand, or if the server and its data storage breaks down.

 One way to get around this problem is by setting up groups of servers (known as clusters) to work together.
-These server clusters can pool their resources.
+These server clusters can pool their resources, including storage resources.
 If one breaks down – or becomes overloaded – another simply steps in.
+This can be useful as an almost hybrid cloud system that works well in cloud infrastructure for small businesses.

 So, What is a Cloud Server?